saproto/saproto/README.md

 ```

 ### Model types
 The Vue app in this project uses TypeScript.
-To make life easier, TypeScript types for Laravel models can be automatically generated using the `artisan types:generate` command.
+To make life easier, TypeScript types for Laravel models can be automatically generated using the `artisan types:generate --namepsace=Models` command.

 ### Linting
 EsLint is configured for TypeScript, Vue and Prettier.
 Using `npm run lint` most things will be automatically fixed, what couldn't be fixed will be displayed in a nice list.